Tip: The first partition with the E2B files should not be larger than 137GB for best compatibility with some 'bad\buggy' BIOS systems.

-Tip: If Windows only allows access to the first partition, you can access the second partition on a Removable USB drive accessible to Windows by using RMPrepUSB - CTRL+O - 2 or \_ISO\SWITCH_E2B.exe - 'Access Partition 2 on a Removable Drive'.
+Tip: If Windows only allows access to the first partition, you can access the second partition on a Removable USB drive by using RMPrepUSB - CTRL+O - 2 or \_ISO\SWITCH_E2B.exe - 'Access Partition 2 on a Removable Drive'.

-If you have more than 2 partitions on the drive and one of them is the RMPrepUSB dummy Type 21h partition, then delete the dummy Type 21 hex partition as it is not needed if you have more than one partition.
+- If you have more than 2 partitions on the drive and one of them is the RMPrepUSB dummy Type 21h partition, then delete the dummy Type 21 hex partition as it is not needed if you have more than one partition.
 If you only have two partitions, then do NOT delete the small Type 21h empty partition - it is needed by some BIOSes for successful booting.

 - You can add payload files to the 2nd partition and add a menu entry which allows you to select any of the payload files from a menu.
 See the \_ISO\docs\Sample mnu Files\E2B Menus folder for example PTNxxxxx.mnu files.
 Due to some buggy BIOSes, files past 128GiB may not be accessible though - see next point!

-If you already have a grub4dos bootable USB drive, just extract the E2B zip file contents to your USB drive (don't overwrite your own \menu.lst file, \_ISO folder must be in root of drive).
+If you already have a grub4dos bootable USB drive, just extract the E2B file contents to your USB drive (don't overwrite your own \menu.lst file, \_ISO folder must be in root of drive).
 I strongly recommend you use the E2B version of the \grldr file.
 Many other versions of grub4dos have bugs!

 You can then add a menu entry into your \menu.lst file to load the E2B Main menu, e.g.